 A no-deal Brexit is fraught with challenges.
 The uncertainty around the Erasmus scheme is one.
 EU students looking to study in the UK, and UK students looking to study in the EU don’t know if they’ll have funds to help them.

 The UK Government needs to clarify its position on this.
 It has already released some reassuring messages but needs to go further.
 It needs to commit to a deal so future students wishing to take part in Erasmus know they’ll be able to and get the financial support they need.

 Are you worried about what a Brexit no deal will mean for your status?
 The no deal Brexit consequences are yet to completely materialise.
 Maybe you’re looking for help, and wondering: how much is a consultation with an immigration lawyer?
 However much it is, you’re more likely to incur further costs if your application is refused and you are then forced to re-apply.
 Nonetheless, don’t delay, give one of our experienced team a call today.
+We are based across the UK with offices in many locations, including London, Birmingham and Manchester.
 You can phone us on 0333 414 9244 or make an enquiry online.